 APU’s Spring Creek Farm: Agricultural research and food production, produce processing, preservation, storage, distribution, public education, and outreach.

-School facilities: Monitoring of energy, water, waste, and heat-exchange systems; contributing to school expansion plans and landscape design; student-led public education; and using the school’s community meeting space for exhibitions, public lectures, and other educational programs.
+School facilities: As ARLA progresses in years to come we will be working toward the goal of creating a facility which will server our students as a living laboratory.
+It is our goal to have students monitor energy, water, waste, and heat-exchange systems; contribute to school expansion plans and landscape design; lead public education programs; and use the school’s community meeting space for exhibitions, public lectures, and other educational programs.

 In addition to courses required for graduation, and in accordance with our place-based philosophy, our school will offer a wide range of electives closely aligned with our geography.
 Examples from the MSBSD Program of Study include Pacific Rim, Alaska Wilderness Studies, Contemporary Alaska Literature, Principles of Archeology, Intro to GIS/RS Concepts (mapping), Greenhouse Production, Forestry, and Landscape Design.
 Physical Education requirements will be met through courses such as dance, archery, outdoor recreation, martial arts, and yoga.